gilbox/kinetic-slider/README.md

+**Note:** **This project is no longer being maintained**.
+If you're interested in this project, you should really look at my fork  [infinite-slider](https://github.com/gilbox/infinite-slider).
+It has many more features and has undergone significant QA testing.

 kinetic-slider
 ==============

 If you'd like to contribute to this project, PRs are appreciated.

-**Note:** If you're interested in this project, you probably should really look at my fork  [infinite-slider](https://github.com/gilbox/infinite-slider).
-It has many more features and has undergone significant QA testing.

 #How do I add this to my project?